-- A variable escapes if:
+- A variable escapes and must hence be held in memory if

 - it is passed by reference,

 - its address is taken, or

 - it is accessed from a nested function.

 - Variables cannot be assigned a location at declaration time.

 - Escape conditions not known.

 - Assign provisional locations, decide later if variables can be promoted to registers.

 - escape set to true by default.